 Notice that in each case there is an ‘e’ after the consonant.
 Since this modifies the sound of the vowel (by making it sound like its letter name) it’s sometimes called ‘magic e’.

 To complicate things even more, some letter teams with the same spelling can represent 2 alternative sounds:

 - For example, the ‘ow’ letter team has a common sound in snow, blow, crow, flow and throw, but quite a different sound in many other common words such as cow, now, town, clown, and brown.

 - And the ‘oo’ letter team in zoo and hoop has a different sound in foot and wood.

-There are other letter teams that we haven’t mentioned in this article to avoid making it too long.
+There are other letter teams (digraphs) that we haven’t mentioned in this article to avoid making it too long.
 We’ve compiled some comprehensive lists of digraphs in our main article on this topic.

-For many people, the thought of ploughing through them all with a child can seem daunting.
+For many people, the thought of ploughing through all these digraphs and trigraphs with a child can seem daunting.
 If it all seems like a lot of work to you, you’re right, it is.

 But it is doable if it’s approached in the right way, and it’s far more efficient and effective than trying to memorise thousands of words by sight.

 A good phonics programme can make the whole process a lot less overwhelming by introducing new letter teams in a structured and logical sequence.